girivad/Crowdsourcing/README.md

-# Crowdsourcing: Ground-Truth Inference Algorithms
+# Crowdsourcing: Label Aggregation Algorithms

-This repository contains vectorized and efficient implementations of algorithms for crowdsourced data in NumPy, particularly for inferring the ground truth from crowdsourced labels.
+This repository contains vectorized and efficient implementations of algorithms for crowdsourced data in NumPy, particularly for aggregating crowdsourced labels.

 ## **Dawid/Skene**